ELY3M/elys-switch-guide.github.io/docs/extras/installing_nsps_via_usb.md

 1. Download latest Goldleaf.nro and Quark.jar from [here](https://github.com/XorTroll/Goldleaf/releases)
 2. on your switch sd card, Make Goldleaf folder in /switch folder and put Goldleaf.nro in the Goldleaf folder in /switch folder.
-3. put Quark.jar in your preffered place on your computer.
+3. put Quark.jar in your preferred place on your computer.
 4. if you do not have JAVA JRE installed on your computer, Download Java JRE from [here](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 5. Install Java JRE on your computer.
 6. Download Zadig from here [here](https://zadig.akeo.ie/)